How to Teach Kids to Trust Their Common Sense?

 Luke took money from his brother's coin collection, and lied about it.
 Then he has his brother play with his model airplane for a cover.
-He felt better, when his brother forgave him for fibbing.
+He feels better when his brother forgives him.

 - Children's Story, Is God Here?

 Is God on the moon, in a tree or a car?
 Is he in the air, I breathe?
 Can I write a letter to God?
 Of course!
-And Mommy said, "Learn to obey God who created all things for your benefit."
+And Mommy said, "Learn to obey God who created all things."

 - The Grand Ant and the Honeybee

-A hungry, lowly ant found a witty way to be part of a beehive.
-A queen bee and her fleet of honeybees took a liking towards him, until they realized he was simply an ant covered in pollen dust.
+A hungry, lowly Ant discovers a witty way to be part of a beehive!
+A queen bee and her fleet of honeybees take a liking towards him.
+Until they realize he is simply an ant-covered in pollen dust.

 - The Artist and the Fanatical Dressmaker

-A zealous arty lad eloquently sketched portraits of imaginary friends.
-Surprisingly, a fanatical dressmaker brought his artwork to life!
-And she shocked him with a spectacular fashion show.
+A zealous arty lad eloquently sketches portraits of imaginary friends.
+Surprisingly, a fanatical dressmaker brings his artwork to life!
+And she shocks him in a spectacular fashion show.

 © 2011 Sheila Craan